ARM-software/abi-aa/README.md

 ## License

-All the ABI documents themselves are not dependent on any assets outside of their own directory and all have their own license file included in the directory.
-Currently all the ABI documents are licenced under the Creative Commons Attribution-ShareAlike 4.0 International License + grant of Patent License.
+The ABI document sources themselves are not dependent on any assets outside of their own directory and all have their own license file included in the directory.
+The ABI documents are currently licensed under the Creative Commons Attribution-ShareAlike 4.0 International License + grant of Patent License.
 Contributions to these files are accepted under the same license.

+All the ABI documents in the `legacy-specifications' folder are licensed under an Arm proprietary license.
+These predate the new license of the current versions of the documents.
+The license is contained within the documents themselves, so for more information, consult the individual documents.

-The files in the sub-directories of the `tools` directory are provided under the Apache 2.0 license.
+The files in the sub-directories of the tools directory are provided under the Apache 2.0 license.
 Contributions to these files are accepted under the same license.